evryz4/extr4/README.md

 ## What is this
 extr4 - userbot for telegram.
 The userbot ~~supports~~ works because of modules.

 P.S.
-Much things are taken from [hikka](https://github.com/hikariatama/Hikka)
+More ideas was taken from [hikka](https://github.com/hikariatama/Hikka)

 ## Features
 ### Utils